SaiPavanKiran/PasswordManager/README.md

     - Ensure you have the appropriate SDK version installed.
     - Sync the project to download all necessary dependencies by clicking on `File` -> `Sync Project with Gradle Files`.

-4. **Set Up Encryption Keys:**
-    - If the project requires specific configuration for encryption keys, ensure they are properly set up in your local environment.
-Refer to any additional configuration documentation provided in the project repository.

 ## Build Instructions
 To build and run the project, follow these steps: